denali-js/core/guides/quickstart.md

 # Get Started with Denali

-Oh yes, it's that ever-favorite first project for a server side framework: let's build a basic blogging application!
+It's that ever-favorite first project for a server side framework: let's build a basic blogging application!

 ## Installation